hellohaptik/docs_haptik/docs/other/supportbot.md

 ![SupportBot2](assets/PS2.png)

 The Support Bot is accessible from all screens of the Platform.
-Hoem Screen, all screens of Bot Builder, all screens of Chat Analytics tool except Agent Chat screen.
+Home Screen, all screens of Bot Builder, all screens of Chat Analytics tool except Agent Chat screen.

 ## How to use it?